Trustees & Staff

 Simon Major

-Simon is also a trustee, and the Deputy Chair, of YoungMinds, the UK’s leading charity championing the wellbeing and mental health of young people.
+Simon is Chair of the Nominations Committee and sits of the Finance & Operations Committee.
+He serves on the Executive Leadership Team at The King’s Trust as the General Counsel and Director of the Safeguarding, Legal and Assurance Functions.
+Previously Simon held senior roles at WWF and Save the Children and served six years as Deputy Chair of YoungMinds, the UK’s leading charity championing the wellbeing and mental health of young people.
 Simon started his legal career specialising in international finance law with a particular focus on infrastructure projects in Europe and sub-Saharan Africa.
 He has a MA in International Peace and Security and the role of the UN Security Council.
-Simon Major serves on the executive leadership team of The Prince’s Trust as the Group General Counsel & Company Secretary.
-Before joining The Trust Simon held senior roles at WWF and Save the Children.

 Trustee